saramasarone/saramasarone.github.io/README.md

 ## Work experience

+**Senior ML Researcher at [Ignota Labs](https://www.ignotalabs.ai/) - Drug toxicity** (February 2025 – present)
+- Contributed to company tech strategy and planning as part of the senior team, shaping direction across ML, bioinformatics and cheminformatics.
+- Developed and maintained molecular property prediction model on GCP, from prototype through to production.
+- Developed multi-omics models to identify and prioritise toxicity signatures, integrating molecular and biological data.
+- Worked on orchestrating agentic lab-in-the-loop systems, automating workflows across the lab and our internal ML pipeline.
+- Collaborated on patent scraping pipelines to support IP and competitive landscape analysis.
+- Managed external partnerships, grants and consortium projects, including Sanofi and OASIS, and line-managed and mentored an intern.

+**ML Researcher at Ignota Labs - Drug discovery** (April 2024 – February 2025)
+- Worked on ML for safety: e.g. GNN to predict drug–adverse events relationships.
+- Tech: Graph Neural Networks, Knowledge Graphs, Google Cloud/AWS, Python, Testing, Biological data processing, Omics.

+**ML Engineer at Ignota Labs (Internship) - Drug discovery** (November 2023 – April 2024)
+- Brought biological data modelling expertise into a cheminformatics team, developing ML models and

 **Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (California, USA):** I worked as part-time Machine Learning Engineer on Representation Learning.
 My work focused on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

 **Intern at Inflammatix (USA):** Interned during summer 2021 at Inflammatix as ML Engineer.
 My work focused on data harmonisation and the development of a framework for the company.